Tripura Tribal Areas Autonomous District Council: Population

 The population of the TTAADC area is 12,16,465 out of which the Scheduled Tribes are 10,21,560, i.e. 83.4% of the population in the TTAADC area.

-In the total population of 3,673,917 of Tripura (as per 2011 census) the total population of Scheduled Tribes is 11,66,813 (31.76%).
+In the total population of 3,673,917 of Tripura (as per 2011 census) the total population of Scheduled Tribes is 1,166,813 (31.76%).
 Therefore, the number of Scheduled Tribes of the state who reside in the TTAADC area is 87.55% of the total Indigenous population of Tripura.

-Executive Wing
+Executive branch

 Executive Committee

 TTAADC has a regular administrative structure.
-The Executive committee composed of 10 members and chief executive officer (CEO) is the head of the administration.
-The executive powers are vested with the executive committee, which is headed by the Chief executive member (CEM), who is elected from among the Treasury Bench members.
+The Executive committee composed of 10 members and chief executive officer (CEO) is the head of the Administration.
+The executive powers are vested with the executive committee, which is headed by the Chief Executive Member (CEM), who is elected from among the Treasury Bench members.

 The Sixth Schedule to the Constitution of India provides ample powers to the district council for self-Governance of the Indigenous Tipra population of the state.
 The district council has its own powers to appoint its own staff in terms of requirement and appointment rules.
-The council administration is headed by the chief executive officer and a deputy chief executive officer of TCS Grade-I and 6 executive officers, for executive departments such as administration, finance, rural development, planning, development, and coordination, etc.
+The council administration is headed by the chief executive officer and a deputy chief executive officer of TCS Grade-I and 6 executive officers, for executive departments such as Administration, Finance, Rural Development, Planning and Coordination etc.

-The executive committee of the TTAADC was formed by notification of the CEO on 23 April 2021 by TIPRA, the winning party alliance after getting elected and installed by the Governor of the state.
+The Executive committee of the TTAADC was formed by notification of the CEO on 23 April 2021 by TIPRA, the winning party alliance after getting elected and installed by the Governor of the state.
 The list of the Executive members are as follows:

 Administrative structure

 Administration of TTAADC and its subordinate offices are managed from its headquarters in Khumulwng, West Tripura.
 Chief Executive Officer, TTAADC is responsible for day to day administrative functions who is further supported by Addl CEO, Dy CEO and a number of Principal Officers and Executive Officers.
-At grassroots level, there are 527 Village councils functioning as primary units as institutions of local self governance similar to Gram Panchayats in Non- ADC areas.
+At grassroots level, there are 527 Village Committees functioning as primary units as institutions of local self governance similar to Gram Panchayats in Non- ADC areas.
 For administrative supervision, the TTAADC has following field offices as indicated in Table below.